Science: Online Interaction

 Teachers Talk: Online Interactions in a Flipped Science Class (3:38)

-Reflection Questions: How can you enhance student interaction using flipped classroom model?
+Reflection Question: How can you enhance student interaction using flipped classroom model?

 Teachers Talk: Peer Comments

 I often have students do presentations together.
 Their collaboration tends to take place through discussion, dialogue, and the ability to have a shared document where everyone punches in their critiques, comments, or thoughts.
 Even the students who are maybe more shy about speaking up in front of the class [can contribute].
-That's where I've seen the biggest benefit -- I can get students to comment, even on their peers' work.
-It would be very hard to do it otherwise because it's written down and immediately available to those students.
+That's where I've seen the biggest benefit—I can get students to comment, even on their peers' work.
+It would be very hard to do it otherwise, but this way it's written down and immediately available to those students.

 Teachers Talk: Online Collaboration